21 Mind-Blowing Cold Brew Coffee Recipes That Will Transform The Way You Drink Coffee

 Cold brew coffee, on the other hand, replaces heat with time, and is steeped for about half a day at room temperature.

 The cold drip method produces a sweeter and smoother cup, but misses out on the more complex notes of hot coffee.
 An iced coffee brewed with the Japanese method maintains the hot coffee flavors, with some added acidity.

-For this list of recipes I used my trusty Filtron to brew up a nice big batch of columbian cold brew, however if you'd like to try just a few of the recipes from below, a smaller cold brew coffee maker would be perfect.
+For this list of recipes I used my trusty Filtron to brew up a nice big batch of cold brew concentrate, however if you'd like to try just a few of the recipes from below, a smaller cold brew coffee maker would be perfect.

 #1 The Original Cold Brew Coffee Recipe

 - Two large containers that can hold 7 cups (one needs to be sealable).

 - A strainer of some sort (you could even use a cheesecloth, but you need something finer than a standard colander).

 - 12 oz. of extra-coarse coffee grounds.